-This second issue is full of personal reflections on research: ethnographic gaze, self-examination, sensation, imagination.
+This second issue is full of personal reflections on research and its politics: ethnographic gaze, self-examination, sensation, imagination, compromise, and ambivalence.
 It was produced under very different conditions than the first: I returned to Chicago after my year of fieldwork in Athens and immediately fell very ill.
 Timelines were delayed to accommodate ten months of doctor appointments, pubmed reading, and rest.
 For this I am very grateful to the group of UChicago Anthropology graduate students who helped imagine the future of the publication and circulate the call for submissions.
 The zine would of course not be what it is without the patience of its participants, who tolerated with kindness our unintentional replication of the slow academic publishing experience.
 Thank you for your trust.

 The fanzine was collectively designed and edited by its contributors.
-It was printed in red and teal ink by Emily at Spudnik press in Chicago, IL.
+It was printed in risomarine red and light teal ink at Spudnik Press CoOp in Chicago, IL.
 Our logo was lovingly created by Tassos Papaioannou in a Romanian airport, with a laptop balanced on top of a suitcase full of DIY publications.
 The University of Chicago provided financial support.
 Thank you, all!